- Can you die from an asthma attack?

 A. When you're first diagnosed with asthma, your GP or asthma nurse will prescribe treatment depending on your age and the severity of your symptoms.
 What's great for anybody with asthma is that there are lots of safe and effective medicines available these days.
 The aim of treatment is for you to stay symptom-free.
 If you take your medicines regularly, exactly as prescribed, the chances are that your condition won't stop you from getting on with your life.

 A. Everyone with asthma is different and has a different mix of triggers – things that set their asthma symptoms off.
-Lots of different things can trigger asthma symptoms and asthma attacks including pets, pollen, exercise and house dust mites.
+Lots of different things can trigger asthma symptoms and asthma attacks including colds and viruses, pets, pollen, exercise and house dust mites.
 Finding out which triggers set off your symptoms means you can work out ways to avoid and deal with them.

 A. After you've had an asthma attack, it's not uncommon for your body to take a while to get back to normal.
 You may feel more tired or stressed than usual, or you may find it difficult to drop off to sleep at night.
 It's also not unusual after an asthma attack for you to feel a range of different emotions - perhaps you feel frightened that you might have another attack, guilty for worrying your family and/or down that you have a chronic condition.

 If you've been in hospital or to a walk-in centre because you had an asthma attack, you should have an asthma review with your GP or asthma nurse within two working days after you leave.
 If this appointment hasn't been booked for you, call your GP surgery to arrange it as soon as possible.
 This is a chance for you to talk to a healthcare professional about any physical or emotional concerns you have - or about anything at all that's worrying you.
 It's also a chance for your GP or asthma nurse to check how you're doing and take action if they think you're at risk of another attack.

 It's very important to book and go to this appointment because one in six people who receive emergency treatment for an asthma attack need emergency treatment again within two weeks.
 Find out how you can cut your risk here.